 We could start the Building Control Stage while you wait to hear back from the local council on planning.
 There is a risk that there could be abortive work but your Project Manager can discuss this at the appropriate time.
 In England Building Control is privatised and the programme could be accelerated as a result.

-Our Turnkey service with our affiliated contractors is only available in Scotland.
-It is not available in Ireland or England.
-The turnkey service will also depend on the resources and programme of our affilaited contractors in Scotland.
+Our Turnkey service with our affiliated contractors is available in Scotland, England and Wales and now also in Ireland.
+The turnkey service will also depend on the resources and programme of our affiliated contractors.

 It is possible to expose the glulam ridge beam but usually this is covered to allow a void for servies and downlighters etc. There is no requirement for ties as featured in many trussed rafer roofs.
 These could be added but would be for decorative purposes only.
 Our advice is that it is an unneccessary expense.